studentX/lab2/admission_controller/README.md

 # <img src="../assets/lab.png" width="32" height="auto"/> Admission Controller Lab

-> Provision your cluster with a dynamic admission controller that only admits
+> Provision your cluster with a dynamic admission controller that rejects all
-> deployment whose pod name is fred into the cluster.
+> deployment with labels app= grim reaper

 1. Update main.go to check for the correct deployment name and only admits deployments named fred
-1. Generate certs and keys for your webhook and make sure to provide the correct service name in your certificate encryption
+2. Generate certs and keys for your webhook and make sure to provide the correct service name in your certificate encryption
-1. Generate a ca_bundle to validate api-server callback into your webhook
+3. Generate a ca_bundle to validate api-server callback into your webhook
-1. Deploy your admission controller
+4. Deploy your admission controller
-1. Register your validating admission controller with the api-server
+5. Register your validating admission controller with the api-server
-1. Using the provided sample deployment, provision your cluster with the fred deployment
+6. Using the provided sample deployment, provision your cluster with the fred deployment
-1. Trace the api-server logs and your admission controller logs to ensure all are working nominally.
+7. Trace the api-server logs and your admission controller logs to ensure all are working nominally.
-1. Verify your deployment worked
+8. Verify your deployment worked
-1. Delete your deployment and change the pod names to blee
+9. Delete your deployment and change the pod names to blee
-1. Redeploy and make sure your admission controller rejects the new deployment
+10. Redeploy and make sure your admission controller rejects the new deployment
-1. Delete your application
+11. Delete your application

 ---
 ## Commands